bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-10-18-newsletter.md

-    Anthony Towns [asked][towns mpsbt] whether the proposed BIP would also include fields for [adaptor signatures][topic adaptor signatures], but continued discussion indicated that would likely need to be defined in a separate BIP.
+    Anthony Towns [asked][towns mpsbt] whether the proposed BIP would also include fields for [adaptor signatures][topic adaptor signatures], but continued discussion indicated that would likely need to be defined in a separate BIP. {% assign timestamp="26:44" %}

 ## Changes to services and client software